Family Reimbursement Tracker

 Share a clean summary

 Use the balance and history to phrase follow-ups in a calmer, more factual way when money feels awkward to mention.
-If timing is the hard part, read when to ask for money back or send a repayment update.
-If you know the balance but not what to say, read how to ask someone to pay you back without being rude.
+Before sending another message, Timeline helps you see what changed, when you last followed up, and whether you already shared the details.
+If timing is the hard part, read When to Ask for Money Back or Send a Repayment Update.
+If you know the balance but not what to say, use the polite reminder guide, the Polite Payback Reminder Generator for a quick family-safe follow-up, or the family-safe repayment reminder text examples.

 What family members actually track